The lowdown (in their own words...)

 Other offices: Bristol, London, Plymouth, Taunton, Tiverton

-Who we are: Ashfords is a top 100 law firm that provides legal and professional services to businesses and individuals throughout the UK and abroad.
+Who we are: Ashfords is a national provider of legal and professional services to businesses and individuals throughout the UK and abroad.

-What we do: Our three divisions (business services, real estate and infrastructure, and private client) cover a wide range of practice areas, including: corporate, commercial property, projects, employment, IP, trusts and estates, and many more.
+What we do: Our aim is straightforward - to help our clients get the results that they want.
+Our commitment to excellence is reflected by the quality of our employees and partners, our client testimoni¬als and industry awards.
+As a full-service firm we have a wide range of practice areas, including: corporate, commercial property, projects, employment, IP, trusts and estates, and many more.

 What we are looking for: Someone that is very motivated and ready to immerse themselves in real client matters, providing our clients with the benefit of a fresh and expert approach.